gep13-oss/live-streams/README.md

 This was very much a behind the scenes look at how the Cake Team does the release process, showing the tools and techniques that are included.
 We know that this isn't perfect, and likely some additional things can be automated, but at the very least, all the steps are documented, and can be followed by anyone on the team.

 ### 14 - Friday 15th March 2019
-#### How to help when a Chocolatey package hasn't been updated in a while
+#### Stream 14 - How to help when a Chocolatey package hasn't been updated in a while

 [![Friday 15th March 2019 - Live Stream](https://img.youtube.com/vi/aecDukZETUE/0.jpg)](http://www.youtube.com/watch?v=aecDukZETUE "Friday 15th March 2019 - Live Stream")